-Medical appointments should be scheduled outside of school hours.
-If this is not possible, a note from a parent/guardian and a properly executed exit visa must be submitted before school the morning of the appointment.
+Appointments should be scheduled outside of school hours.
+If this is not possible, a note from a parent or guardian and a properly executed exit visa must be submitted before school the morning of the appointment.
 Upon returning to school, the student must check in with the Discipline Office before returning to class.
-A student who exits for a medical appointment must bring a doctor's note immediately upon returning to school.